ofirpress/ofirpress.github.io/about.md

 <img src="/images/me.jpg">
 </div>

-In my research I try to better understand the building blocks of neural NLP—the embedding/softmax layers, and the LSTM and self-attention modules—in order to make them faster, smaller, and more accurate.
+In my research I try to better understand the building blocks of neural NLP—the embedding/softmax layers, and the transformer architecture—in order to make them faster, smaller, and more accurate.

 In the summer of 2019 I interened at Facebook AI Research with [Omer Levy](https://levyomer.wordpress.com/).